zeeshanmcp12/golang/notes.md

   - Important
     - Whenver we are creating map to get the JSON data, we always know that first value (or key) will be string but for second value, we don't know because either it could be an array, integer or string etc.
 - Go modules
+  - Workspaces have almost gone from golang, if there is any legacy application then it's a good time to change it with Module system in golang. go mod is here to do that.
   - go mod is a tooling
   - go gives us lot of stuff which we can use for tooling.
   - Actually these are the tools which we can use for variety of reasons. for example: